Business automation consultant

 Signs the business is carrying too much by hand

-2. Separate tool problems from process problems.
+2. Tell tool problems apart from process problems.
+They look the same from outside.

 • Hours spent on repeat admin